Enforcement Options (after receiving

 Court Fee (£)

-Warrant of Execution
+of Execution

-Re-issue of Warrant
+of Warrant

-Information Order
+Information

 Charging Order (Land or property)

-Attachment of Earnings
+of Earnings

-Third Party Debt Order
+Party Debt Order

 Warrant of Execution - This is the most common method of enforcement.
 It is a request for the Court Bailiff to enter the debtors home or business premises to seize goods and chattels, which will then be sold to pay off the debt.

-• The County Court Bailiff enforces Judgements of less than £600.
+The County Court Bailiff enforces Judgements of less than £600.

-• The High Court Enforcement Officer (HCEO) enforces judgements of more than £5,000.
+The High Court Enforcement Officer (HCEO) enforces judgements of more than £5,000.
 A County Court Judgment of more than £600 can be transferred up, to the HCEO for enforcement.

-• Either the County Court Bailiff or High Court Enforcement Officer enforces Judgements of between £600 and £5,000.
+Either the County Court Bailiff or High Court Enforcement Officer enforces Judgements of between £600 and £5,000.

 We use High Court Enforcement Specialists for all debts above £600.
 The HCEO is generally more effective than the Bailiff as they operate on commission.
 Providing the HCEO collects in full the debtor will pay all their charges.
+Abortive Costs

+- Any failed attempt to execute by the HCEO holds an abortive charge.
+The industry standard is £60 plus VAT per visit, recoverable from the debtor.
 Help the HCEO/Bailiff - By providing as much contact information about the debtor together details of their valuables, property, vehicles and any other possessions that are possible located at a different address will help assist your case.

 Action